 Political support for the royal family was not related to political party membership.
 Both a National and a Labour prime minister openly supported republicanism in the 1990s and 2000s.
 National Prime Minister Jim Bolger’s preference for a republic was sometimes attributed to his Irish heritage.
 When Labour Prime Minister Helen Clark went to Britain for the first time as prime minister, she did not meet the queen.
 This was a working visit and a formal meeting with the sovereign was not seen as necessary.

-As the royal family’s ordinary foibles and behaviour were exposed – affairs, divorces and drunken high jinks – respect lessened.
+As the royal family’s ordinary foibles and behaviour were exposed – affairs, divorces and drunken high jinks – respect for them lessened.
 At its most extreme, expressed in the popular women’s magazines, the royal family was reduced to an aristocratic version of a television soap opera.

 Queen Elizabeth II was largely exempt from this loss of respect.
 She continued to be widely seen as an admirable figure, reliably dignified and gracious.

 Republicans in 19th-century New Zealand were admired by some and detested by others.
-John Robinson, elected superintendent of Nelson from 1857 to 1865, was known to be ‘a bloody-minded Red Republican’, but won three elections.
+John Robinson, superintendent of Nelson from 1857 to 1865, was known to be ‘a bloody-minded Red Republican’, but won three elections.
 1 Samuel Lister, who argued that the queen was expensive and useless, published a radical newspaper in Dunedin from 1887.
 He was loathed by many among the respectable middle class, but his Otago Workman could claim a larger readership than any other paper in town.

 After dying down in the late 19th and 20th century, debate revived in the 1960s.
 The Republican Association of New Zealand was started in 1966, and the New Zealand Republican Party in 1967.
 Articles arguing for a republic began appearing in left-wing journals and newspapers.
 Bruce Jesson, a founding member of both the association and the party, published The Republican, a newsletter, from 1974 to 1988.